hidayat3676/laravel-rest-api-docs-generator/README.md

 - you can place it anywhere in other routes files as well as long as that file is loaded into your views.
 - <code>\Hidayat\ApiDocs\ApiDocsRoute::generateRoute();</code>
-- This will create a route url  `api_docs` visit this url and you
-- see the docs view.
+- This will create a route url  `api_docs` visit this url and you will see the docs view.
 - Once you run the publish command the view which is used by the package is also published to `resources/views/vendor/api_docs` folder you can do customization as you want in there.